 - When cool enough to handle but still warm, roll cookies in powdered sugar that has been put into a bowl.

 - Store in covered container.

 This recipe make approximately 4 dozen cookies.

-- May use almonds in place of pecans if you desire.
+- May use almonds in place of the pecans if you desire.

-- Be careful that cookies are cool enough to handle before rolling in powdered sugar.
+- Be careful that cookies are cool enough to handle before rolling in the powdered sugar.